 What do You Wonder?

-Programs can be presented in large assemblies gatherings, or in smaller workshop settings.
+In-person and virtual programming is available.
+Programs can be presented in large assemblies or in smaller workshop settings.
 I’m always happy to talk to teachers, administrators or parent groups to come up with a visit plan that fits your school needs and budget.
 It's possible I'm already traveling your way or your visit can be combined with another school to share costs.
 Contact me, and let’s see what we can do!

 “Mary instantly had my active and energetic group of third graders enthralled with her conversations about not only research and the writing process, but also a variety of topics like biomimicry and entomophagy.
 My students have repeatedly been asking when Mary can come back and for me to read aloud another one of her books!”

-— Carmen Cooke, third grade teacher, Manchester, Iowa
+— Carmen Cooke, 3rd grade teacher, Manchester, Iowa

 “Mary’s enthusiasm and humor make for a completely engaging presentation.
 Not only did she share her passion for reading and writing, she brought a ‘snack’… BUGS!
 The way she helped my students make a connection from her book to real life was the talk of the class for the rest of the year.
 I am excited for Mary’s visit every year.”

 — Tammy Bentley, 4th grade teacher, Tacoma, Washington